Sunday, August 12, 2018

 1/4 teaspoon salt

-Pack it all into a blender.
-Whizz in stages, pushing down periodically to encourage the bottom bits to juicify.
-Puree till very smooth.
+Pack it all into a blender and purée till very smooth.
 Taste.
-Add a squeeze of lime juice if it seems too sweet.
+Add the lime juice in stages until the sweet and sour are in harmony.
 Pour into a jug or carafe, and chill.

-Just before serving, stir the soup, as the solids may have separated a little from the juice.
+Just before serving, stir the soup, as the solids will have separated a little from the juice.